 - Applications are usually considered by academic staff in the relevant subject area, and the Senior Tutor.

 - Preference will normally be given to applicants whose area of study overlaps with the academic interests of the College’s academic staff.

 - The College aims to admit a certain number of graduate students each year spread across the range of subjects in which it accepts graduate students, and this will determine the number of offers which can be made to applicants.
 Where there are more applicants than offers which can be made, the relative academic merit and potential of the applicants may be taken into account.
 It may not be possible to make offers to applicants whose applications are received late in the admissions round, when places are full.

 - The possession of competitively-won funding may be taken into account as an indicator of the applicant’s academic merit and potential.

 - The final decision on whether to offer a place in the light of the overall competition for graduate places and the spread of those places across subject areas is usually taken by academic staff in the relevant subject area, and the Senior Tutor.

 - Please note that any offer of a place will be subject to satisfactory completion of the financial declaration form that will be sent to the applicant as part of the offer of a place.
 Please consult Graduate Admissions guidance for more details.

 - Preference may be given to current or past students of the College who meet the selection criteria described above.

-If you have questions about the application process or student experience, you can contact the Senior Tutor, Dr Caroline Mawson.
+For questions about the Reuben College selection criteria or student experience, you can contact the Senior Tutor, Dr Caroline Mawson.